 When you buy units in a gold-themed ETF, you’re tracking the price movements of the commodity itself or stocks in multiple companies with gold exposure.

 Invest in gold via CFDs

-An alternative to buying gold stocks or units in an ETF is to speculate on price movements through CFD (contracts for difference) investing in the futures market.
-CFD investors seek to profit from bond price movements – whether up or down.
+An alternative to buying gold stocks or units in an ETF is to speculate on price movements through CFDs (contracts for difference).
+CFD investors in Ireland seek to profit from bond price movements – whether up or down.
 That means that even if gold prices are falling, CFD investors can still make a profit.
 However, because CFDs can be highly risky and are complex derivative products, they’re better suited to advanced traders.

 Investing in physical gold

 This is the traditional approach and involves buying gold as a physical asset and owning it yourself.
 It allows you to get your hands on a tangible asset and avoid the counterparty risks associated with exchange-traded funds.